-The purpose of this study is to determine the safety, tolerability, and recommended dose of
+The primary Phase 1 purpose of this study is to assess overall safety and tolerability and

-This is a Phase 1, multi-center, open-label, 2-part study with a Dose Escalation
+This is a Phase 1/2, multi-center, global, open-label, 2-part study with a Dose Escalation

-Segment and Dose and Disease Expansion Cohorts study of CBT-101, a c-MET inhibitor, to
+Segment and Dose and Disease Expansion Cohorts study of APL-101, a c-MET inhibitor, to

-determine the recommended Phase 2 dose (RP2D) and dose limiting toxicities for CBT-101, and
+determine the recommended Phase 2 dose (RP2D) and dose limiting toxicities for APL-101, and

-to obtain preliminary efficacy and target engagement data, in subjects with advanced malignancies and
+to obtain preliminary efficacy and target engagement data, in subjects with NSCLC and

 c-MET dysregulation will be determined from historical results by molecular pre-screening

 evaluations to determine eligibility of enrollment for both the Dose Escalation Segment